 On-site activation measurement helps brands understand how fans engage with activations at a granular level.
 This is made possible by mobile device sensor technology, which captures behavioral data and translates in-person engagement to brand exposure and visibility.

-In fact, Relo Metrics has recently concluded a partnership with spatial intelligence company Meshh to bolster these kinds of insights.
+In fact, Relo Metrics has recently launched a partnership with spatial intelligence company Meshh to bolster these kinds of insights.
 Meshh’s technology allows sports marketers to measure how many people engage with an activation, how long each person lingers and which people come back for a repeat visit.

 This granular view into an activation’s performance paints a much more accurate picture of that asset’s sponsorship value, which traditionally was measured against ticket sales as a proxy metric for performance.